muggy8/improbable/have-and-havenot/5asbJ6YG.md

 He was the strange half-elf boy named Phanna.

-He doesn't seem to use Abilities at all yet he is somehow able to fight on even footing against Amanda.
+He doesn't seem to use Abilities at all, yet, he is somehow able to fight on even footing against Amanda.

 I felt like there was a world of difference between us.